-Meet 1/2 Day Workshop Guest Artists
+Meet 1/2 Day Workshop Guest Artist

-We work with the local artists to conceptualize these workshops, inspired by one of the Contemporary, Indigenous artists in the Powerful Pictures: Representation and Storytelling (teacher resource guide).
+We work with the local artists to conceptualize these workshops, inspired by one of the Contemporary, Indigenous artists in the Powerful Pictures: Representation and Storytelling (Teacher Resource Guide).